Activity 2.2: Issue Investigation

 The USGS models are sea level rise projections.
 These sea level rise projections have state-level data for their metropolitan area in 1-meter intervals.
 In addition, this model depicts the population affected by the sea level changes.

-Note: The NCAR Models are KML files, thus Google Earth is required.
+Note: The NCAR Models were previously downloadable as KML files; however, the current models are only downloadable as GIS, thus knowledge of GIS by faculty and students is required.
 The USGS models are web-based programs and only require Internet access.
 In either case, students can analyze these models together or separately.

 Step 5: Construct Initial Working Hypotheses (20 min)